Call It What You Want

 Recommended for Ages 16 up.

 One of the side characters is gay.
-Rob’s dad tried to commit suicide prior to the story’s beginning.
+Rob’s dad tried to die by suicide prior to the story’s beginning.
 He now lives in a wheelchair and is unable to speak or move.

 Profanity/Crude Language Content